AABoyles/bettermath/README.md

 If you'd like to contribute, please [fork this repo](https://github.com/AABoyles/bettermath), write an improvement, and submit a pull request.

-If you'd like to contribute a new method, please adhere to the following design pattern:
+If you'd like to contribute a new method, please adhere to the following design patterns.

+### Mappers

+These are the functions which are most urgently needed at this time.
+Pick a function in Math [that isn't in bettermath](https://aaboyles.github.io/bettermath/docs/todo.html) and implement it, like so:

 ```javascript
 //### myNewFunction